RSPB rotary ditcher

 The RSPB can provide free advice and support on the deployment and use of the ditcher, including undertaking specific site visits.
-The machine and its operation are complex, and such support is often a vital element of project success.
-Sites interested in booking the Rotary Ditcher should be aware that advance booking is essential.
+The machine and its operation are complex and such support is often a vital element of project success.
+Sites interested in booking the Rotary Ditcher should be aware that to obtain the maximum value for money advance booking is essential.

-The rotary ditcher has worked on 25 RSPB nature reserves, including Minsmere, Titchwell Marsh, Otmoor, Berney Marshes, Ouse Washes, Greylake, Exe Estuary, Marshside and Saltholme.
+The rotary ditcher has worked on many RSPB nature reserves across the UK, These include Minsmere, Titchwell Marsh, Otmoor, Berney Marshes, Ouse Washes, Greylake, Exe Estuary, Marshside, Saltholme and many others.
 Other clients include many private landowners, Natural England, Environment Agency, Carillion, Tweed Forum and several county Wildlife Trusts.